Feyerabend/cc/ch07/sec7.3.7/ferrite/PROJECTS.md

    as a runtime alternative to static ownership, or affine types (use-once variables) instead of borrow/own.
 2. Prototype one: Fork the compiler and replace Ownership with affine tracking--mark variables as "consumed" after use, error on reuse.
-3. Use the browse_page or web_search tools (if needed) to find resources on "affine types in compilers" or "alternatives to Rust ownership."
+3. Use a LLM, check for books, or browse the net to find resources on "affine types in compilers" or "alternatives to Rust ownership."
 4. Compare: Write the same Ferrite program in both versions, measure generated C size/runtime, and note pros/cons (e.g., affine might simplify code but limit expressiveness).